-till now i have just gone the easy route with sattu. i only make sattu drinks 🙂 i buy organic sattu flour and just mix the sattu flour with water. add flavorings and seasonings and the sattu drink is ready to be served. both sweet as well as savory drinks can be made with sattu. here’s the flour pic for you.
+One of the easiest way to include sattu flour in your diet is to make this sattu sharbat.
+I buy organic sattu flour and just mix the sattu flour with water.
+Add flavorings and seasonings and the sattu drink is ready to be served.
+Both sweet as well as savory drinks can be made with sattu.
+Here’s the flour pic for you.

-these drinks made from sattu are cooling in nature plus nutritious too. having a low glycemic index, sattu is good for diabetics. in this post i am sharing the sweet version. you can call it sweet sattu drink or sattu sharbat. i have also added the savory or namkeen sattu drink. sattu is good for both kids and adults alike.
+These drinks made from sattu are cooling in nature plus nutritious too.
+Having a low glycemic index, sattu is good for diabetics.
+In this post I am sharing the sweet version.
+You can call it sweet sattu drink or sattu sharbat.
+Sattu is good for both kids and adults alike.

-for this sweet or meetha sattu, you can use jaggery, raw sugar or honey as a sweetener. i make with both sugar and jaggery, but partial to the one made with jaggery. below picture is of meetha sattu made with jaggery.
+For this sweet or meetha sattu, you can use jaggery, raw sugar or honey as a sweetener.
+I make with both sugar and jaggery, but partial to the one made with jaggery.
+The below picture is of meetha sattu made with jaggery.

 - 1.5 litres chilled water or water at room temperature